Live Chat

 Living walls: the latest trend in office design

-Posted on 31st Jan 2020 in Open Office Furniture, Standing Desks
+Categories: Open Office Furniture, Standing Desks

 Office furniture and design in the Bay Area have continually evolved to attract and retain young Millennial and Generation Z talent.
 It started with open office workstations in the mid-2000s.
 Several Bay Area tech giants implemented the layout despite mixed reviews from workers of all ages.
 Standing desks grew in popularity through the first decade of the 21st century too.
 Most offices use them as flex-seating for workers who want variety throughout the day.
 They may spend half a day sitting at unassigned cubicles, and the second half standing, perhaps to fending off after-lunch fatigue.